 Service User Research Enterprise (SURE)

-Til Wykes, a Professor of Clinical Psychology and Rehabilitation, heads the Centre for Recovery in Severe Psychosis (CRiSP) in the IoP’s Department of Psychology.
+- Professor Til Wykes, a Professor of Clinical Psychology and Rehabilitation, who heads the Centre for Recovery in Severe Psychosis (CRiSP) in the Department of Psychology at the Institute of Pyschiatry, Psychology & Neuroscience.
 CRiSP has a tradition of involving service users in its research and laid the foundations for the launch of SURE.